Conservation

 What you'll need

-• Class set of white boards and markers, or scrap paper and pencil
+• Class set of white boards and markers, or paper and pencils

 Electronics smart

-2. At slide 2, ask students, solo or in pairs, to make a list of all the electronics their family has at home and record on a white board, or scrap piece of paper.
+2. At slide 2, ask students, solo or in pairs, to write a list of all the electronics their family has at home.
 Share these as a class.

 3. On slide 3, we have a list of electronics found in many homes.
 It’s easy to see how these can add up to 25 in a family.

-• Share that from 1970 to today, our electricity use on electronics has tripled so we need to get creative and reduce our electronics energy use.
+• Share that from 1970 to today, our electricity use with electronics has tripled, so we need to get creative and reduce our electronics energy use.

 4. At slide 4, discuss that if we have a lot of electronics, we use lots of electricity.
 Discuss why saving energy is important.
 Some examples: